thornoe/Stata_example/README.md

 Example on how to load data from .csv or .xlsx files.

 ## Figures
-Example on how to set up, save, and combine figures.
+Example on how to set up, combine, and export figures.

 ## Tables
-Example on how to export tables of descriptive statistics or estimation results to LaTeX, Excel, and Word.
+Example on how to export tables of descriptive statistics or estimation results to LaTeX, Excel, or Word.

 Namely, I provide the same example in two separate do-files depending on your preferences:
 * [Stata example using Word](https://github.com/ThorNoe/Stata_example/blob/main/Example_Stata_Word.do)